gamehabitat/moxiejam_storyframework/Documentation~/manual/components/DropMultiItemTarget.md

 ### On Item Accepted

 This event happens if the user have dropped the require item (if any is needed) and have the required amount of the item in its inventory.

+### On Dropped All Items

+This event happens if the user have dropped all the required item (if any is needed).
+It requires the `Needs All Items` setting to be enabled.

 ### On Item Rejected